All I Want for Christmas Is You

-Background and writing
+Production

 Following the success of her 1993 album Music Box, Carey and her management at Columbia Records—including Carey's then-husband, Tommy Mottola, head of Columbia's parent label Sony Music Entertainment—began planning further projects.
 The group discussed recording a Christmas album, but hesitated, as such albums were typically released when artists' careers are waning.
 Carey's songwriting partner of over four years, Walter Afanasieff, said in 2015: "Back then, you didn't have a lot of artists with Christmas albums.
 It wasn't a known science at all back then, and there was nobody who did new, big Christmas songs.
 So we were going to release it as kind of an everyday, 'Hey, you know, we're putting out a Christmas album.
 No big deal.'"

 After Mottola persisted, Carey and Afanasieff began writing and composing songs for Merry Christmas in June 1994.
 When recording "All I Want for Christmas Is You" that August, Carey had Christmas decorations set up in the studio.
 She later called this "an amazing recording session, like no other".

 Initially, Afanasieff admitted that he was puzzled and "blanched" as to where Carey wanted to take the melody and vocal scales, though she was "adamant" in her direction for the song.
 In an interview with Billboard, Afanasieff described the type of relationship he and Carey shared in the studio and as songwriters: